ayaz-amin/ayaz-amin.github.io/_posts/2025-7-19-Statistically-Grounded-Generative-Adversarial-Networks.md

 ```
 This corresponds to minimizing the reverse KL divergence $$D_{KL}(p_g(x)||p_{data}(x)) = \mathop{\mathbb{E}}_{p_g(x)}[\ln \left( \frac{p_g(x)}{p_{data}(x)} \right)]$$

 This objective is mode-seeking, which is a property that often leads to sharp samples.
-But in practice, it doesn't necessarily suffer from mode collapse due to the entropy regularization term in the objective, which allows the generator maintains sufficient entropy.
+But in practice, it doesn't necessarily suffer from mode collapse due to the entropy regularization term in the objective, which allows the generator to generate sufficiently diverse samples.

 ### Forward KL via Rényi $$\alpha$$-Divergence
 To train using forward KL — which is mode-covering — I approximated it using the Rényi $$\alpha$$-divergence, which allows expectations to remain under the generator distribution: